-- A VR referral pilot through WorkInTexas.com to streamline connections between workforce and VR services - Mobile and virtual platforms to enhance access for underserved communities - Accessible technology in Career Offices, including screen readers, adjustable furniture, and auxiliary aids. - Ensuring web and mobile apps meet Web Content Accessibility Guidelines (WCAG) 2.1, Level AA success criteria and conformance requirement so individuals with disabilities can access programs and services quickly, easily, independently, and privately.
+- A VR referral pilot through WorkInTexas.com to streamline connections between workforce and VR services - Mobile and virtual platforms are used to expand access to workforce services for individuals in communities that may face barriers to in-person support. - Accessible technology in Career Offices, including screen readers, adjustable furniture, and auxiliary aids. - Ensuring web and mobile apps meet Web Content Accessibility Guidelines (WCAG) 2.1, Level AA success criteria and conformance requirement so individuals with disabilities can access programs and services quickly, easily, independently, and privately.